Welcome to my portfolio

 I'm a BJTC-accredited multimedia journalist with a Master’s in Multimedia Journalism from Bournemouth University, with an academic background in social anthropology and sociology.
 My interdisciplinary outlook equips me with a deeper understanding of social issues and cultural dynamics.
 I approach journalism with a commitment to cultural insight and social awareness – perspectives that inform and shape every story I produce.

-My work has been featured in Pier Journal, West Dorset Magazine, The Breaker, The Bournemouth Echo, The Daily Echo, BBC Radio Solent Dorset and BBC Sounds, covering topics such as politics, climate change, gender equality, war and conflict and mental health.
-I’ve developed a broad range of journalistic skills, including feature writing, court reporting, live event coverage, pieces to camera, OOV scripting, and the production of both radio and news packages.
-Whether working in digital, audio, or written formats, I’m passionate about producing journalism that’s insightful, engaging, impactful and resonates with diverse audiences.
+My work has been featured in Pier Journal, West Dorset Magazine, The Breaker, The Bournemouth Echo, The Daily Echo, CJAM 99.1FM, BBC Radio Solent Dorset and BBC Sounds, covering topics such as politics, climate change, gender equality, war and conflict and mental health.
+I’ve developed a broad range of journalistic skills, including feature writing, news bulletins, live event coverage, pieces to camera, OOV scripting, and the production of both radio and news packages.
+I have also undertaken community radio reporting in Canada and covered collaborative cross-border events with the USA – see my blog page for reflections on this.

 Outside the Newsroom

-I’m based in Dorset and take full advantage of the serene coastline by hiking and cycling local paths and exploring nearby heritage sites.
+I’m based in Dorset and take full advantage of the scenic coastline by hiking and cycling local paths and exploring nearby heritage sites.
 I also enjoy live music events and have volunteered and worked at various festivals, shows and concerts.

 Published Work